Marlow14/IntermediateNode/Demos/Ch04-Database/1simple-examples/README.md

 ## Bonus

+1. Use a script to:

-1. Create a table called hobbies.
+    * create a table called hobbies.

+    * Insert data into the table.

-1. Write code to get the hobbies from the db.
+    * Write code to get the hobbies from the db.